-- Analysis of the causes of system level hazards - Top-down analysis - Identifying the component level combinations of faults and events that may lead to hazard - Construction of the fault tree - 1.
+- Analysis of the causes of system level hazards - Top-down analysis - Identifying the combinations of component level faults and events that may lead to hazard - Construction of the fault tree - 1.
 Identification of the foreseen system level hazard: on the basis of environment risks, standards, etc. - 2.
 Identification of intermediate events (pseudo-events): Boolean (AND, OR) combinations of lower level events that may cause upper level events - 3.
 Identification of primary (basic) events: no further refinement is needed/possible